Pruned cellular free resolutions of monomial ideals: Introduction

 2mm

 Another strategy is to study non-minimal free resolutions.
 These reveal less information than minimal free resolutions do but are often much easier to describe.
-The most significant ones are the Taylor resolution \cite{Tay66} and the Lyubeznik resolution \cite{Lyu88}.
-An interesting feature of these two resolutions is that they fit in the theory of simplicial resolutions introduced by Bayer, Peeva and Sturmfels in \cite{BPS} and further extended to regular cellular resolutions and CW-resolutions in \cite{BS} and \cite{JW} respectively.
+The most significant ones, that we will also comment on in this paper, are the Taylor resolution \cite{Tay66} and the Lyubeznik resolution \cite{Lyu88}, but one should also mention the Scarf resolution of arbitrary monomial ideals obtained by deformation of exponents \cite{BPS} and the hull resolution \cite{BS}.
+An interesting feature of the Taylor and the Lyubeznik resolutions is that they fit in the theory of simplicial resolutions introduced by Bayer, Peeva and Sturmfels in \cite{BPS} and further extended to regular cellular resolutions and CW-resolutions in \cite{BS} and \cite{JW} respectively.
 The idea behind these three concepts is to associate to a free resolution of a monomial ideal a simplicial complex (respectively a regular cell complex, a CW-complex) that carries in its structure the algebraic structure of the free resolution.
 It is worth pointing out that Velasco proved in \cite{Vel} that there exist monomial ideals whose minimal free resolutions cannot be described by a CW-complex.

 2mm